 Student Information and FAQs

-All classes will be taught online for the rest of the spring 2020 semester.
+All classes will be taught online for the Fall 2020 semester.
 Check this page frequently for updates and more information.

 How can I stay on track with my schoolwork if I’ve not taken a course online before?

 - Online Study Group.
 Arrange with a group of friends to meet virtually to go over schoolwork.
 A group will help keep you on task and help keep you focused.
 Remember, you still have access to resources like TutorMe and the Center for Academic Success (CAS@post.edu or 203-596-4686).
 Stay in communication with your professors and academic advisors via emails and phone calls.

 - Use Your Time Productively.
 This is a great time to make sure your resume is in top shape and to arrange for summer jobs or internships.
 You can make an appointment to meet virtually with the Center for Career and Professional Development.
 Contact email@example.com or 203 828-2989.

 Will nonacademic buildings and facilities, such as Traurig Library and Leever Center remain open?

 All Library services and resources are available virtually to students through Blackboard course links.
 Library events and programming will be offered virtually through a web-conferencing platform.
 Librarians will be available to students for phone calls or virtual meetings 7 days per week.
 At the start of the semester, the University library will remain closed to students and the public.

 Students and faculty can access our library associates and ALL our services and resources via our virtual library or research assistance or firstname.lastname@example.org.
 If you need any assistance obtaining online government documents, please email email@example.com.

 The Leever Center, Drubner Center, the Fitness Center and the Eagles Nest in lower level of Leever are all closed for the remainder of the semester.

 - TutorMe – is available 24/7.
 You can find the link in Blackboard.
 We are extending additional TutorMe hours to students for the 2020-2021 academic year.